Tony Peluso

 Anthony F. Peluso (March 28, 1950 – June 5, 2010) was an American guitarist and record producer.
-He was lead guitarist for pop duo Carpenters from 1972 to 1983.
+He was lead guitarist for pop duo The Carpenters from 1972 to 1983.

 Peluso played the fuzz guitar solo on the Carpenters' song "Goodbye to Love".
 He also contributed a disc jockey impersonation that opens the duo's cover of "Calling Occupants of Interplanetary Craft" and was the deejay who links the medley of oldies tracks on Side 2 of the Carpenters album Now & Then.

 Career

 Peluso came from a musical family, his mother being a successful opera singer and his father being the music director for NBC radio on the west coast.
-His mother was Emily Hardy (1908-1983), a soprano who performed most notably with The San Francisco Opera Company (debut 1933, Musetta, La Bohème) and the Metropolitan Opera (debut 1936, Gilda, Rigoletto).
-Tony's father was Thomas A. Peluso, composer and conductor (1899-1963).
+His mother was Emily Hardy (1908–1983), a soprano who performed most notably with The San Francisco Opera Company (debut 1933, Musetta, La Bohème) and the Metropolitan Opera (debut 1936, Gilda, Rigoletto).
+Tony's father was Thomas A. Peluso, composer and conductor (1899–1963).